operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/webhook.md

 ### Create Validation Webhook

 As an example, let's start by creating a validation webhook.
-First, create an operator project and the necessary apis using `init` and `create` command of `operator-sdk`.
-Refer tutorial [here](https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/).
-To add a webhook to the Operator SDK project, we need to scaffold out the webhooks with the following command.

 ```sh
 $ operator-sdk create webhook --group cache --version v1alpha1 --kind Memcached --defaulting --programmatic-validation